RiddleTime/Race-Element/_posts/2023-02-14-what-is-race-element.md

 ---

 # Race Element
-Race Element is a lightweight application that is designed to run with minimum system requirements.
+Race Element is a lightweight application for sim racing that is designed to run with minimum system requirements.
+- Get started and download the app: https://race.elementfuture.com/2023/01/12/get-started.html

 ## Supported Simulators
 - Assetto Corsa Competizione (ACC)